 iii.
 Need for label elements to appear in more than one official language

 c.
-Where volume of hazardous substance or mixture is so low and there is not likelihood of harm to human health and/or environment – with competent authorities okay – label may be omitted.
+Where the volume of hazardous substance or mixture is so low and there is no likelihood of harm to human health and/or environment – with competent authorities okay – label may be omitted.

 e.
-Some labelling elements on the immediate container may need to be accessible throughout the life of the product, e.g. for continuous use by workers or consumers
+Some labeling elements on the immediate container may need to be accessible throughout the life of the product, e.g. for continuous use by workers or consumers

 Special labeling arrangements

-Competent authority may allow communication of certain hazard information for carcinogens, reproductive toxicity and specific target organ toxicity through repeated exposure on label and SDS or on the SDS alone – same for metals and alloys when supplied in the massive, non-dispersible, form.
+The competent authority may allow communication of certain hazard information for carcinogens, reproductive toxicity and specific target organ toxicity through repeated exposure on the label and SDS or on the SDS alone – same for metals and alloys when supplied in the massive, non-dispersible, form.

 The GHS label or label elements should also be used for workplace containers

-Competent authorities may allow labelling based on likelihood of harm, rather than based on hazard for consumer labelling.
+Competent authorities may allow labeling based on the likelihood of harm, rather than based on hazard for consumer labeling.

 Tactile warnings, if used, should conform to ISO 11683:1997 “Tactile warnings of danger: requirements